versionone/vue/readme.md

-# Vue
+# @versionone/ui
-VersionOne Vue is an open-source and community supported collection of common UI components built with React.
-As an open-sourced and community supported project, VersionOne Vue is not formally supported by VersionOne.
+VersionOne UI is an open-source and community supported collection of common UI components built with React.
+As an open-sourced and community supported project, VersionOne UI is not formally supported by VersionOne.

 ## Getting Started
 ### Step 1: Prerequisites